tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ### 08. Instructor Do: Remix and Ganache Review (5 min)

-Open Ganache and ask the students the following questions.
+Open Ganache and ask the students the following questions:

 * How might a local development blockchain like Ganache make it easier to develop smart contracts?

- **Answer** It allows potentially insecure code to run in a private(non-public) environment.
+ **Answer** It allows potentially insecure code to run in a private (non-public) environment.

  **Answer** It saves you from having to purchase actual ether.